What is archiving?

-When archiving electronic documents, they are moved from the working repository of the document management system to a specialised or less accessible archiving system.
+When archiving electronic documents, they are moved out of the working repository of the document management system.
+In most cases they are moved to a specialised and/or less accessible archiving system.

 As an archive is a long-term solution, integrity, and accessibility of the documents is key.
 Therefore, as part of the archiving process, the documents and their corresponding structure and metadata are often transformed and prepared for future access.

 The main driver for archiving is to meet regulatory requirements for long-term storage and retrieval of critical data.
-Another scenario is when a document management system is being decommissioned.
-Rather than moving everything to the new system, the documents that are no longer being actively used are stored securely in the archive system.
+Another scenario is a decommissioning of the document management system.
+The documents that are no longer in active use are stored in the archive, rather than moving everything to the new system.
 Typically, the archive process does not require significant data enrichment and is therefore considerably less costly.

 It is a common misconception that archiving is merely ‘dumping stuff on a file-share’.
 To meet regulatory or legal requirements, the documents must be retrievable and accessible.
-Therefore, some degree of structure must be defined.
+Therefore, it is necessary to define some degree of structure.
 Similarly, access control and retention time is often defined for archived documents.

-Although frightening to some, the archiving process is also a good opportunity to assess which data is outdated and/or obsolete and should simply be deleted, rather than archived.
+Although frightening to some, the archiving process is also a good opportunity to assess your data.
+Some data may be outdated and/or obsolete and should simply be deleted, rather than archived.

 The task of selecting and preparing documents for transfer to the archive, can be an overwhelming task.
 Our experienced consultants, best practices, and tools for automation, can make your archiving tasks and projects a lot more manageable.